'Death Cross,' growth abroad threaten U.S. dollar

 A few central banks already appear to be shifting to a less dovish stance.
 The Reserve Bank of New Zealand surprised investors when it left rates unchanged at its November meeting, while Sweden’s central bank last month became the first to raise rates back to zero from negative territory.

-The European Central Bank, for its part, has signaled that it is done cutting rates for now.
+The European Central Bank, for its part, has signalled that it is done cutting rates for now.

 Richard Benson, co-chief investment officer at Millennium Global Investments in London, likes a range of emerging market currencies, including the Mexican peso and Indian rupee.
 He expects the currencies of developing countries to rise against the dollar as global growth picks up.